Comment on page

 Stream priority is used in StackState to help determine the following:

-- The order in which streams are displayed in the Telemetry list when detailed component or relation information is displayed in the StackState UI right panel details tab.
+- The order in which streams are displayed in the Telemetry list in the component and relation details pane on the right-hand side of the StackState UI.
 Streams are ordered by priority (highest at the top) and then alphabetically.

 - The streams that are shown as Top metrics in the component context menu - this is the pop-up displayed when you hover the mouse pointer over a component in the Topology Perspective.
 The most recent metric received from the first three streams in the Telemetry list will be displayed.